wilson3090/NLP-for-Patient-Notes/README.md

 # NLP-for-Patient-Notes

 Edited between May 2021 and April 2022 as part of The Johns Hopkins Wilmer Eye Institute.
+All code was written in Python3

 The two main tasks of the follow-up natural language processing project are: